khanm3/game-of-life/README.md

 can browse for more patterns on this website, download the RLE pattern file, and use it with one of the programs!
-One thing to look out for though, if you're searching for a pattern to use with the driver program, make sure the dimensions the pattern are small enough to see in you terminal.
+One thing to look out for though, if you're searching for a pattern to use with the driver program, make sure the dimensions the pattern are small enough to see in your terminal.

 [0]: https://i.imgur.com/01FLXHe.gif
 [1]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life